Teach Children How to Face a Disaster Without Scaring Them

 After teaching your children what to do, role-playing the situation with them reinforces everything.
 By acting out the lesson, you are strengthening it, but you are also doing it in a fun and not scary way.

 So, play the part of the stranger and have your child act out the NGYT process.
 Have him or her act it out with another adult playing the same role, so it adds to the overall fun.
 Make it more fun by having everyone overemphasize their actions.
-Doing so will help your child retain the information and preparing for when a stranger approaches.
+Doing so will help your child retain the information and prepare for when a stranger approaches.

 You Set the Example of How to Face a Disaster